 Longitude: -75° 07′ 60.00″ W

-What is the best season for visiting Nasca Lines?
+What is the best season for visiting Nazca Lines?

 What are the Hiking Routes for Nasca Lines?

-There are three main hiking and walking routes around the Nasca lines: the Nasca City Walk and Archaeological Sites (17.9 km round-trip route), The Cahuachi – Tambo de Perro – Nasca Dunes (37.0 km circular route), and The Panoramic Route: Nasca – María Reiche Tower (49.6 km round-trip route).
+There are three main hiking and walking routes around the Nazca Lines site, namely: the Nasca City Walk and Archaeological Sites (17.9 km round-trip route), The Cahuachi – Tambo de Perro – Nasca Dunes (37.0 km circular route), and The Panoramic Route: Nasca – María Reiche Tower (49.6 km round-trip route).

-The first trail is an easy one taking 4 hours to cover with a positive vertical drop of 249 m allowing visitors to tour some archaeological sites near the city like Cantayoc aqueducts, Los Paredones as well as close to some of the Nazca lines before ending at airport where they can fly over Nazca Lines.
+The first trail is an easy one, taking 4 hours to cover with a positive vertical drop of 249 m, allowing visitors to tour some archaeological sites near the city, like Cantayoc aqueducts, Los Paredones, as well as close to some of the Nazca lines, before ending at the airport where they can fly over Nazca Lines.

 What are the Closest Destinations to Nasca Lines?